Test Catalog

 In ADHR, FGF23 variants render the protein resistant to proteolytic cleavage, thereby increasing FGF23 levels.
 However, not all FGF23 variants increase renal phosphate secretions.
 Variants that impair FGF23 signaling, rather than increase its protease resistance, are associated with the syndrome of familial tumoral calcinosis (ectopic calcifications) with hyperphosphatemia.

-In patients with renal failure, FGF23 contributes to renal osteodystrophy.
+In patients with kidney failure, FGF23 contributes to renal osteodystrophy.
 The patient's kidneys can no longer excrete sufficient amounts of phosphate.
 This leads to marked increases in FGF23 secretion as a compensatory response, aggravating the 1,25-dihydroxy vitamin D deficiency of renal failure and the consequent secondary hyperparathyroidism.

 In circulation, intact FGF-23 is cleaved to generate 2 biologically inactive fragments: a N-terminal fragment and a C-terminal fragment.
 FGF23 has a rapid clearance and short half-life, which ranges between 46 and 58 min for intact and C-terminal fragments, respectively.
 Different types of FGF-23 immunoassays are available: those targeting the intact form (iFGF23) and those detecting C-terminal fragments (cFGF23).
-Various studies have suggested that iFGF23 assays are more sensitive than cFGF23for the detection of FGF23 concentrations in patients with TIO and patients with XLH.
+Various studies have suggested that iFGF23 assays are more sensitive than cFGF23 for the detection of FGF23 concentrations in patients with TIO and patients with XLH.
 In addition, iFGF23 concentrations are not affected by iron deficiency, which may lead to false-positive results when using cFGF23 assays.

 Reference Values